 You must create at least one credential profile to contain the certificates that you want to issue to the derived credential.
-You may create as many of these credential profiles as you need; for example, you may want to create a credential profile for mobile devices, a credential profile for Microsoft VSCs, and a credential profile for Intel VSCs.
+You may create as many of these credential profiles as you need; for example, you may want to create a credential profile for mobile devices and a credential profile for Microsoft VSCs.